John Pope (Kentucky politician)

-John Pope (February 1770 – July 12, 1845) was a United States Senator from Kentucky, a member of the United States House of Representatives from Kentucky, Secretary of State of Kentucky, and the third Governor of Arkansas Territory.
+John Pope (February 1770 – July 12, 1845) was a United States Senator from Kentucky.
+He was a member of the United States House of Representatives from Kentucky, Secretary of State of Kentucky, and the third Governor of Arkansas Territory.

 Early life and education

-Pope was born near Bristow in Prince William County, Virginia in 1770, the first son of the former Penelope Sanford Edwards (1757-) and her husband Col. William H. Pope (1740-1825).
-He had younger brothers William H. Pope Jr (1775-1844) who was born as the family continued moving westward into Fauquier County, Virginia, as well as Alexander Pope (1781-1826) and Nathaniel Pope (1784-1850), both of whom were born as the family moved to Louisville in what was then Kentucky County, Virginia.
+Pope was born near Bristow in Prince William County, Virginia in 1770, the first son of the former Penelope Sanford Edwards (1757–) and her husband Col. William H. Pope (1740–1825).
+He had younger brothers William H. Pope Jr (1775–1844) who was born as the family continued moving westward into Fauquier County, Virginia, as well as Alexander Pope (1781–1826) and Nathaniel Pope (1784–1850), both of whom were born as the family moved to Louisville in what was then Kentucky County, Virginia.
 His youngest brother Nathaniel would also become a lawyer, but continued the family's westward migration by first establishing a legal practice in the Missouri Territory before moving slightly east and holding various positions in the Illinois Territory and ultimately becoming U.S. District Judge for District of Illinois.
-His birth family included several sisters who survived to adulthood and married, including Penelope Edwards Oldham (1769-1821), Jane Pope Field (1772-1852; also born in Fauquier County) and Hester Pope Edwards (1788-1868; born in Louisville).
-Both his parents had been born in Westmoreland County, Virginia, as had his grandfather Worden Pope (1705-1748) and great-grandfather Nathaniel "Bridges Pope III (1660-1719), although his grandmother Hester Netherton Pope was born in what was then Stafford County, Virginia.
+His birth family included several sisters who survived to adulthood and married, including Penelope Edwards Oldham (1769–1821), Jane Pope Field (1772–1852; also born in Fauquier County) and Hester Pope Edwards (1788–1868; born in Louisville).
+Both his parents had been born in Westmoreland County, Virginia, as had his grandfather Worden Pope (1705–1748) and great-grandfather Nathaniel "Bridges Pope III (1660–1719), although his grandmother Hester Netherton Pope was born in what was then Stafford County, Virginia.

 John lost his arm during his youth and became known as "One-Arm Pope".
 He received a private education appropriate to his class, including at Salem Academy in Bardstown, Kentucky.
 He returned to Virginia and graduated from the College of William & Mary before returning to Kentucky and studying law in Lexington under George Nicholas, who had graduated from the same college before crossing the Appalachian mountains to Kentucky, where he not only practiced law but became the primary drafter of the 1792 Kentucky constitution.
 Pope moved to Springfield, Kentucky where he was admitted to the bar.
 He practiced law in Washington, Shelby, and Fayette County, Kentucky.